Bissell PowerGlide Cordless Upright Review

 This product is great for people who live in small apartments with mostly hardwood or low pile carpet.
 It has enough suction to pick up dirt on both bare floor and low to medium pile carpet but it won’t have enough to deep clean.

-The lift functionality instantly converts this upright into a canister vacuum and when you combine it with the flexible hose and extension wand you can clean any area of your home from upholstery all the way up to ceiling vents.
+The lift functionality instantly converts this upright into a canister vacuum.
+Combine this feature with the flexible hose and interchangeable tools, you’ll have a product that can clean from floor to ceiling.

 If you live in a home with a lot of medium pile carpet, this would be a great tool to have to clean high traffic areas that require more cleaning to prevent dirt from piling up.

-It is a cheaper alternative than the Hoover Cordless Lift with one less attachment and 3 years less in terms of warranty length but that’s over $140 savings.
+It is a cheaper alternative than the Hoover Cordless Lift with one less attachment and 3 years less in terms of warranty length but it’s much cheaper.